 To date, hundreds of candidates have been sent to study and research in developed countries.

-How does New Zealand University support specifically?
+How specifically does New Zealand University support?

 The University of Otago offers domestic tuition support for PhD students, unlimited working hours and open work visas for spouses and children.
-It also has a network of personal advisers, comprehensive health and career development services.
+It also has a network of personal mentors, comprehensive health and career development services.

 The University of Auckland offers research grants ranging from NZ$1,200 to NZ$2,900 per year, along with a range of premium courses and research capacity building services throughout your studies.